7coil/discord-manager/README.md

 ### ssh
 `git clone --recursive git@github.com:moustacheminer/discord-manager.git`

-You will need a SSH key to do this.
 Alternatively, download the zip from all repositories, and place files where they belong.

 Then open `index.html`